One of my first jobs as a career consultant made a real

 retained us kept his phone on voicemail, wouldnt return our phone calls,

-and wouldnt come out of meetings to talk to us when we reached his secretary.
+and wouldnt come out of meetings to talk to us when we reached his Executive Assistant.

 - Eager to add staff quickly, a dental supply company mistakenly hired a